lizzybrooks/python-possible/3-hello-Python.md

 ```
 All of these expressions will evaluate to either a `True` or a `False`

-Try evaluating a few of your own expressions.
+5. Try evaluating a few of your own expressions.
+Check if 1 == 2, etc.

 ## Python is sort of like a monster calculator.
 It's great at working with data.
 So, that's where we'll start.

 ### Variables

 You can store the value of expressions inside named variables using the `=` symbol.
+Notice that you don't need any semi-colons.
+Hooray.

 ```python
 x = 2